No Tax on Tips: How Is Payroll Affected?

 • Body and spa treatments

-Be on the lookout for the Secretary of Treasury to release an official list for those jobs that qualify for the tax deduction.
+Watch for the Secretary of the Treasury to publish an official list of jobs that qualify for the tax deduction by October 2, 2025.

 However, the “no tax on tips deduction” in “The One, Big, Beautiful, Bill” uses a much narrower definition of who qualifies.
 So, even if someone meets the FLSA standard for being a tipped employee, they may not qualify for the federal tip deduction.